tez-capital/docs.tez.capital_content/en/tezgov/tutorials/troubleshooting.md

 3. Find "Reactivate" button
 4. Confirm transaction on Ledger

-**Note:** You can also reactivate by simply resuming baking - if you attest >67% of assigned work, the baker automatically reactivates.
+**Note:** You can also reactivate by simply resuming baking - if you resume attesting above 67% of assigned slots, the baker automatically reactivates.

 ---